cds-snc/forms-api/examples/bash/README.md

 5. `validate_form_submission.sh`: checks that the form submission has not been altered during transit.
 The 'answers' and 'checksum' values are part of the decrypted form response.
 6. `confirm_form_submission.sh`: confirms receipt of a form submission.
 The confirmation code is included with the decrypted form response.
 7. `get_form_template.sh`: optionally, retrieve the form template used by GC Forms to build and display the form to users.

+To report a problem with a form submission you have downloaded you can use `report_problem_with_form_submission.sh`.